stakater/stakater-docs/docs/content/sre/backup-restore/restore-with-gitops.md

 ## 5. Restore Velero Backup

-To restore backup with velero you have two options:
+To restore backup with Velero you have two options:

 ### 5.1: Option # 1 - Via Cli